alexandrutomescu/create-flow-graphs/README.md

   -k KMERSIZE, --kmersize KMERSIZE [default 15]
                         The kmer size
   -w WINDOWSIZE, --windowsize WINDOWSIZE
-                        The length of the genome windows from which to build the graphs [default 2000] -a, --acyclic
+                        The length of the genome windows from which to build the graphs.
+Use 0 for whole genomes. [default 2000].
+  -a, --acyclic
                         Keep only acyclic graphs
   -c MINCYCLES, --mincycles MINCYCLES